Code source: Ɠscar NĆ”jera

 Plotting the exponential function#

-This example demonstrates how to import a local module and how images are stacked when two plots are created in one code block.
+This example demonstrates how to import a local module and how images are stacked when two plots are created in one code block (see the Force plots to be displayed on separate lines example for information on controlling this behaviour).
 The variable N from the example ā€˜Local moduleā€™ (file local_module.py) is imported in the code below.
 Further, note that when there is only one code block in an example, the output appears before the code block.

 • Exponential function